If you've bought membership, please join our facebook members' group https://www.facebook.com/groups/958755511265499/members/

 The journey that a song makes between one artist's or a group of artist's heads, to the glossy, perfected track that we have at the top of our favourites list, is too often overlooked and underappreciated.
 The world of music production is a massive, beautiful, scientific, limitless art that is just waiting for you to get stuck into, and now at UEA we have the facilities, local expertise and community to welcome you to it with.

 MRPS is a society for those interested in the composition, recording and production of music.
-It must firstly be stressed that you do not have to be a musician to join this society; you merely have to love music.
+It must firstly be stressed that you don't have to be a musician to join this society; you merely have to have an interest in its production.
 Secondly, all genres are welcome.
 From hip-hop to jazz, classical to pop, all music needs to be recorded and mixed well to make maximum impact on its audience!
-Thirdly, music production is about working with people; it means means getting to know the skills, strengths and weaknesses of the those around you, and not being afraid to ask for, or to offer, feedback on other people's music.
+Finally, music production is about working with people; it means means getting to know the skills, strengths and weaknesses of the musicians and producers around you, and not being afraid to ask for, or to offer, feedback on other people's music.

 Charlie Bernardin - President